-Draw a great looking Chicken Dinner with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Chicken Dinner with easy, step-by-step drawing instructions, and video tutorial.

 "Winner, winner, chicken dinner!"

 When some people think of chicken, they envision feathered fowl pecking around the barnyard.
 Others picture golden-brown fried drumsticks and wings on a plate!

 The chicken, native to the jungles of Asia, has long been "the most widely domesticated" bird, "raised worldwide for its meat and eggs."